The Principles of Business Process Mapping and their Importance

 Define the scope of the project

-In every mapping project, the scope of the project must be clearly defined.
-The project scope defines the start and end points, and sets the boundaries of the process.
+In every mapping project, the start and end points and the boundaries of the process should be clearly defined.
 When the boundaries are clearly set, the chances of diverting from the process become less.
 Defining the start and end points of a project may sound like a simple activity, but it can be more complex in reality.
 Nevertheless, establishing boundaries is of great importance as it helps in staying focused on the selected process.

 Look at the big picture